Crimean Goths: Early history

 During the late 5th and early 6th century, the Crimean Goths had to fight off hordes of Huns who were migrating back eastward after losing control of their European empire.

-In the 5th century, Theodoric the Great tried to recruit Crimean Goths for his campaigns in Italy, but few showed interest in joining him.
+Several inscriptions from the early 9th century found in a Crimea use the word "Goth" only as a personal name, not an ethnonym.
+However, that cannot necessarily be construed as evidence of a decline in use of the language, given the total absence of any early written records, from the Crimean Goths themselves.

 Byzantium

-The Principality of Gothia or Theodoro formed after the Fourth Crusade out of parts of the Byzantine thema of Klimata which were not occupied by the Genoese.
-Its population was a mixture of Greeks, Crimean Goths, Alans, Bulgars, Kipchaks and other nations, which confessed Orthodox Christianity.
+The Principality of Gothia or Theodoro was formed after the Fourth Crusade out of parts of the Byzantine thema of Klimata that were not occupied by the Genoese.
+Its population was a mixture of Greeks, Crimean Goths, Alans, Bulgars, Kipchaks and other nations, which followed Orthodox Christianity.
 The principality's official language was Greek.
 The territory was initially under the control of Trebizond, and possibly part of its Crimean possessions, the Perateia.

 Many Crimean Goths were Greek speakers and many non-Gothic Byzantine citizens were settled in the region called "Gothia" by the government in Constantinople.
 A Gothic principality around the stronghold of Doros (modern Mangup), the Principality of Theodoro, continued to exist through various periods of vassalage to the Byzantines, Khazars, Kipchaks, Mongols, Genoese and other empires until 1475, when it was finally incorporated in the Khanate of Crimea and the Ottoman Empire.
 This is generally considered to be the fall of the Crimean Goths.

-There is a theory that some Anglo-Saxons who left England after the Battle of Hastings in 1066 arrived in Constantinople in time to help the Byzantines repel an invasion.

-16th century
+The French bishop Jean Germain, writing in 1452, claims that the mamluks (slave soldiers of Egypt) were "commonly Picts and Goths [Pictes et Gethes], Greek Christians, conquered by the tricks of the Genoese."
+The confused reference to the Picts, however, renders the accuracy of the passage questionable.

+Early modern era

-By the 16th century, the existence of Goths in Crimea had become well known to European scholars.
-Many travelers visited Crimea and wrote about the Goths.
-One romantic report appears in Joachimus Cureus' Gentis Silesiae Annales in which he claims that during a voyage in the Black Sea, his ship was forced ashore by storms.
+By the mid-16th century, the existence of the Crimean Goths had become well-known to scholars in Western Europe.
+Many travellers visited Crimea and wrote about the Goths.
+One romantic report appears in Joachimus Cureus's Gentis Silesiae Annales (1571), in which he claims that, during a voyage in the Black Sea, his ship was forced ashore by storms.
 There, to his surprise, he found a man singing a song in which he used "German words".
 When he asked him where he was from, he answered "that his home was nearby and that his people were Goths".
+Another visitor, Georgius Torquatus (d.
+1575) stated that while they spoke their own language, the Crimean Goths normally used Greek, Tatar or Hungarian when dealing with outsiders.

-Several inscriptions from the early 9th century found in the area use the word "Goth" only as a personal name, not ethnonym.
-Meanwhile, some legends about a Gothic state in Crimea existed in Europe throughout the Middle Ages.
-In the 16th century, an Imperial envoy in Suleiman's court Ogier Ghiselin de Busbecq reported having had a conversation with two Goths in Constantinople.
+Ogier Ghiselin de Busbecq reported (1595) having had a conversation with two Goths in Constantinople.
 He also left the Gothic-Latin dictionary with about a hundred Germanic words that share some traits in common with the ancient Gothic language.

-Following the report by Busbecq, numerous European travelers went to visit Crimea, Torquatus visited Crimea in the mid- to late 16th century in which he reported the existence of Goths who spoke their own language, but used Greek, Tatar and Hungarian in dealing with outsiders.
+Busbecq described them as "a warlike people, who to this day inhabit many villages".